The Motorcycle Safety Foundation's (MSF) BRC2 we offer (LW) is for riders who;

-The BRC2 we offer is a 2-day, 12-hour course that consists of three parts; first you take a 3-4 hour interactive online course, which you do at home at your own pace (Basic eCourse - which is the same eCourse for the BRC1), then you attend a live 4-5 hour classroom session with other students taking the course and then you take approximately 5 hours of practice riding in a large, enclosed parking lot with 11 other students taking the course using your own motorcycle.
-You get hands-on training with two certified motorcycle safety instructors.
-(If you already took the eCourse, just re-print the Completion Certificate and bring it with you to the first night of class).
+The BRC2 we offer is a 2-day, 12-hour course that consists of three parts; first you take a 3-4 hour interactive online course (a great tutorial or refresher of the physical skills needed to ride a motorcycle), which you do at home at your own pace (Basic eCourse - this is the same eCourse for the BRC1), second you attend a live 4-hour online classroom session (which covers a variety of crash avoidance techniques and concepts and the non-physical skills needed to ride a motorcycle safely) with other students taking the course so you can meet who they are, find out a little bit about them and meet one of your instructors before the riding sessions, and third you take approximately 5 hours of practice riding in a large, enclosed parking lot with 11 other students taking the course using your own motorcycle.
+You get hands-on training with two NJ MVC & MSF certified motorcycle safety instructors.
+(If you already took the eCourse, just re-print the Completion Certificate and bring it with you to the riding session).

 There is no number of miles ridden or amount of riding time requirement to take this course.
 If you can ride to the MSU parking lot on your own motorcycle, you can take this course.
 (You can also trailer your motorcycle to MSU).